-In addition to the three tests stated above, the Engineer will require that each bridge have an additional 2% (not less than 1 test) of the remaining anchorages tested at a later date.
+In addition to the three tests stated above, the Engineer will require that each bridge have an additional 2% (not less than 1 test) of the remaining anchorages tested at a latter date.
 The Engineer will determine the locations of the additional anchors.
 If a failure occurs while testing the additional 2%, more testing will be required at the rate of an additional 1% per each failure at the Contractor's expense.
 Compensation for costs of testing is included in the payment for anchorage type reinforcement bars.

-Minimum Ultimate

-Bolt or Rod Embedment Pull-out
+Bolt or Rod Minimum Ultimate Pull-out

-Diameter Depth Strength
+Diameter Embedment Depth Strength

-Location mm (inches) mm (inches) kN (pounds)

-Rail Post 5/8 inch 5 inches 8000 pounds
+Location inches inches pounds

+Ornamental Metal Railing At the South Edge of Deck 5/8 5 24000